rbisdorff/Digraph3/docSphinx/pearls.rst

       Epistemic determination    :  0.621
       Bipolar-valued equivalence : +0.493

-However, if we reverse the given ordering of the *actions* dictionary, we obtain a different ranking result.
+If we reverse however the given ordering of the *actions* dictionary, we may obtain different ranking scores resulting in a different ranking result (see :numref:`actionsOrdering` below)

 .. code-block:: pycon
    :caption: Importance of the actions ordering
    :name: actionsOrdering
    :linenos:
+   :emphasize-lines: 1,5-8,15,21,24

    >>> pg.showRelationTable(actionsSubset=['a4','a3','a2','a1'])
     * ---- Relation Table -----